How Conferences Work

 After the Conference

-The instructor electronically submits the Incident Report and all documents.
-The Office of Student Conduct and Conflict Resolution will process the case.
+The instructor electronically submits the signed Incident Report and all relevant documents to the Office of Student Conduct and Conflict Resolution.
+The Office of Student Conduct and Conflict Resolution will then process the case.

-• If the student requests a hearing (or is unresponsive to both the instructor and the Office of Student Conduct and Conflict Resolution), or the violation is a second or third violation, the case will be forwarded to a hearing panel.
+- If the student requests a hearing (or is unresponsive to both the instructor and the Office of Student Conduct and Conflict Resolution), or the violation is a second or third violation, the case will be forwarded to a hearing panel.
 Hearing panels for cases of suspension or expulsion are mandatory.
+If an instructor proposes a sanction of suspension or expulsion, then a hearing must be held even if the student accepts responsibility for the violation.